Geonkick-Synthesizer/geonkick/README.md

    * MIDI input, for example, MIDI keyboard.
 This also will be key velocity sensitive, i.e. lower velocity corresponds to lower sound volume.
    * pressing the key 'Ctrl + k'
    * by means of a DAW if used as LV2

-###### Examples

-Under the directory geonkick/examples, it is gathered some example presets that can be opened and play with.

 #### Other technical notes